mainonline/kyomplete/NOTES.md

-# KYO APP task management dashboard

-## Frontend/Backend Notes
+# Frontend/Backend

-These notes relate to both the frontend and backend components of the app.
+*These notes pertain to both the frontend and backend parts of the app.*

 Before commencing the development of any app, we conduct research to identify and analyze similar apps and platforms that are highly regarded by users.
-In my case, I drew inspiration from Notion, Trello, and Asana—widely used applications in their respective domains.
+In my case, I drew inspiration from Notion, Trello, and Asana—widely used applications in their respective fields.

-### Tech Stack
+## Tech Stack

-- **Backend**: I used Node.js with the Express.js framework in TypeScript, along with MongoDB for the database.
+For the backend, I used Node.js with the Express.js framework in TypeScript, along with MongoDB for the database.

-- **Frontend**: I chose React.js, complemented by Material-UI (MUI) and Tailwind CSS.
-For state management, I found Redux Toolkit to be the most suitable choice.
+For the frontend, I decided to use React.js with Material-UI (MUI) and Tailwind CSS.
+For state management, the best option was to use Redux Toolkit.

-### Authorization
+## Authorization

-As per the task requirements, implementing a robust user authorization system was essential.
-To achieve this, I employed JSON Web Tokens (jsonwebtoken), and I also integrated email notifications using Nodemailer to communicate with users from the server.
+Based on the provided task, it was necessary to implement a user authorization system.
+I achieved this using JSON Web Tokens (jsonwebtoken), and I also integrated email notifications to users from the server using Nodemailer.

+## Future

+In the app, users should be able to create teams and send invitation links to other users, who can then join the team, project, and more.
+Additionally, notifications will be added.

-### Importance of User Experience and UI
+## Importance of User Experience and UI

-In product development, one of the most challenging aspects is to create simple and intuitive interfaces for even the most complex applications.
-To address this challenge, I incorporated interactive left and right sidebars to enhance the user experience.
+One of the most challenging aspects of product development is to create simple and intuitive interfaces, even for complex applications.
+To address this challenge, I decided to use interactive left and right sidebars.

+### In Progress

+- Implement error handling and display errors to users using toasts, snackbars, dialogs, and more so that users can understand their mistakes based on the errors they encounter.
+- Implement data filtering and sorting to help users easily find what they're searching for.

+### Future

+The main UI part involves loading pages.
+For tasks and other components, we have to implement loading state elements since all data coming from the database is asynchronous.
+Implement loading state management in Redux and develop components.

-...more notes to come
+...more notes coming soon 😄